EducationalTestingService/rsmtool/README.md

 4. From now on, you will need to activate this conda environment whenever you want to use RSMTool.
 This will ensure that the packages required by `rsmtool` will only be used when you want to run `rsmtool` experiments and will not affect other projects.

-### For developers
+Note that RSMTool only works with Python 3.4 and higher.

+## Contributing

-The instructions below are only if you are developing new features or functionality for RSMTool.
+Contributions to RSMTool are very welcome.
+You can use the instructions below to get started on developing new features or functionality for RSMTool.

-1. Pull the latest version of rsmtool from github and switch to the develop branch.
+1. Pull the latest version of rsmtool from github and switch to the `master` branch.

 2. If you already have the `conda` package manager installed, skip to the next step.
 If you do not, follow the instructions on [this page](http://conda.pydata.org/docs/install/quick.html) to install `conda`.

 3. Create a new conda environment (say, `rsmtool`) and install the packages specified in the `conda_requirements.txt` file by running `conda create -n rsmtool -c desilinguist --file conda_requirements.txt`.
 Use `conda_requirements_windows.txt` if you are on Windows.
-The two conda requirements file will be consolidated with the next version.
+There are two versions because RSMTool currently does not use MKL on non-Windows platforms.

 4. Activate the environment using `source activate rsmtool` (use `activate rsmtool` if you are on Windows).

 5. Run `pip install -e .` to install rsmtool into the environment in editable mode which is what we need for development.

 6. Run `nosetests -v tests` to run the tests.

 ## Available documentation